BIO324 Plant Adaptation to Climate and Pollution

 • Mandatory activity

-Lecture attendance is expected, and highly recommended, as it positively impacts exam performance.
+Lecture attendance is expected, and highly recommended.
 Presentation of a scientific paper in the colloquia and peer questioning of another presentation are mandatory activities that must be approved.
 Students are also expected to attend all colloquia and to take part in the discussions (group work).

 • Teaching hours